cefriel/rmlmapper-java/README.md

 Given this information, we implemented a set of options to optimize performances of the lifting procedure in specific cases.

 ##### Triple Store communication #####
-If a Triple Store is used as output store some additional options can help improving performances.
+If a Triple Store is used as output store some additional options can help improve performances.
 In case of huge materialized knowledge graphs and, to avoid flooding the triple store with a unique insert query, we created options to manage batch-size updates to the database.
 To reduce memory consumption the batch-size updates can be performed incrementally each time the number of triples produced reaches the batch-size.
 Activating this option, triples written to the triple store are discarded once completed the query removing data from memory.
 Duplicates elimination is guaranteed and demanded to the triple store.
 Requests to the Triple Store are done in multithreading to avoid stopping the mapping procedure.
 A fixed pool of threads is defined so that the number of concurrent queries is pre-defined.
 - New options:
     - `--incrementalUpdate`: Incremental update option to incrementally load triples in the database while performing mapping procedure.
 A multi-threading approach is used to manage batches.
 Note that if a triples store is used duplicated triples are automatically removed, therefore, even if incremental updates are constant in size the triples store size may not grow linearly.
     - `--batchSize`: Batch size, i.e., number of statements for each update loading file to the triples store.
 If `-inc` is set it is used as batch size also for incremental updates.

-##### Mappings withouth join conditions #####
+##### Mappings without join conditions #####
-If mappings have no or few join conditions some additional options can help improving performances.
+If mappings have no or few join conditions some additional options can help improve performances.
 We add an option to avoid using subjects and record caches in the executor and, we tested it noticing that memory consumption lowers while no changes in execution time are observed.
 Moreover, to reduce even more the memory used during the execution we add an option to order the execution of TriplesMap by logical source, cleaning the records cache in RecordsFactory each time all TriplesMap related to a specific logical source are completed.
 - New options:
     - `--noCache`: Do not use subjects and records caches in the executor.
     - `--ordered`: Mapping execution is ordered by logical source and records caches are cleaned after each logical source.